 - Available 16-, 17- or 18-inch alloy wheels

 - Standard aluminum roof rails

-- Standard power, heated mirrors with integrated turn signals
+- Standard power-operated and heated side mirrors with integrated turn signals

 - Optional power liftgate